 - Howardena Pindell: What Remains To Be Seen–

-- Short An oval composition consists of numerous colorful circles that overlap and jut out in different directions from a dark background.
+- Short An oval composition is composed of numerous colorful circles that overlap and jut out in different directions from a dark background.

 - Talk: 1979!
 A Conversation Inspired by Howardena Pindell–Talks

-- Short A tall, human-like form wearing white robes, is surrounded by multiple other humanoid figures Dozens of marks including arrows, dark red dots, and numbers appear to be hand-drawn over the image.
+- Short A tall, human-like form wearing white robes, surrounded by multiple other humanoid figures, stands in front of a red, blue, and white building.
+Dozens of marks including arrows, dark red dots, and numbers appear to be hand-drawn over the entirety of the image.

 - Curator Tour: Naomi Beckwith on Howardena Pindell–TalksFree With Admission